-Rhoda has a BA degree from Hunter College in history and political science and an MUP degree from Hunter College in Urban Planning.
-She served on the Ridgewood Planning Board, Hospital Planning & Marketing Society, American Heart Association, North Jersey Regional Chamber of Commerce, and served as Chairperson of the United Passaic Organization.
+Rhoda has a BA degree from Hunter College in history and political science and a MUP degree from Hunter College in Urban Planning.
+She served on the Ridgewood Planning Board, Hospital Planning & Marketing Society, American Heart Association, North Jersey Regional Chamber of Commerce, and as Chairperson of the United Passaic Organization.

-John worked for thirty-four years in the healthcare industry as a consultant and hospital Vice President.
+John worked for thirty-four years in the healthcare industry as a consultant and hospital vice president.

 John has an industrial engineering degree from NJIT and an MBA from Seton Hall University.
-He has served on Boards of Habitat for Humanity of Hudson County, Woodcliff Lake Board of Health, Hospital Planning and Marketing Society, Bergen Community Health Care, Northern New Jersey Maternal/Child Health Consortium, President of a local Chapter of UNICO, and is a member of his Parish Council.
+He has served on boards of Habitat for Humanity of Hudson County, Woodcliff Lake Board of Health, Hospital Planning and Marketing Society, Bergen Community Health Care, Northern New Jersey Maternal/Child Health Consortium, president of a local Chapter of UNICO, and is a member of his Parish Council.

-Robin Ratliff completed her undergraduate studies at Duke University, and obtained an MBA with a concentration in health and hospital administration from Cornell University.
+Robin Ratliff completed her undergraduate studies at Duke University and obtained an MBA with a concentration in health and hospital administration from Cornell University.
 After five years of work with a regional health planning agency in northern New Jersey, she joined Hackensack University Medical Center (HUMC).
-During her 27 years as Vice President for Planning at HUMC, the hospital evolved from a 490-bed minor teaching facility to a 770-bed major teaching hospital that achieved national recognition for high quality care.
+During her 27 years as Vice President for Planning at HUMC, the hospital evolved from a 490-bed minor teaching facility to a 770-bed major teaching hospital that achieved national recognition for high-quality care.
 Currently retired, she resides in Montclair, NJ.
 Her interests include politics, economics, health care policy, literature, and travel.

 Ruth Kramer Schoenrock